A Survey on Graph Neural Network Acceleration: Algorithms, Systems, and Customized Hardware: Introduction

 \section{Introduction}

 Graphs are a natural and powerful data structure for representing entities and their relationships.
-Many real-world data can be represented as graphs with nodes denoting a collection of entities and edges denoting their pairwise relationships, such as individuals in social networks, financial transactions between firms and banks, atoms and bonds in molecules, and vehicles in transportation systems.
-Graph neural networks (GNNs)~\cite{gcn, gat, sage} have recently become the most widely used graph machine learning (ML) model for learning knowledge and making predictions on graph data.
-GNNs have achieved state-of-the-art performance in many graph ML applications.
-They are used, for example, in recommendations on social graphs \cite{zhang2019star, mao2021ultragcn, wu2020graph}, fraud account detection on financial graphs \cite{fraud_detect}, drug discoveries from molecule graphs~\cite{jiang2021could}, traffic forecasting on transportation graphs~\cite{jiang2022graph}, and so on.
+Many real-world data can be represented as graphs with nodes denoting entities and edges denoting their pairwise relationships, such as individuals in social networks, financial transactions, atoms and bonds in molecules, and vehicles in transportation systems.
+Graph neural networks (GNNs)~\cite{gcn, gat, sage} have become the most widely used graph machine learning (ML) model on graph data.
+GNNs have achieved state-of-the-art performance in many applications, including recommendations on social graphs \cite{zhang2019star, mao2021ultragcn, wu2020graph}, fraud detection on financial graphs \cite{fraud_detect}, drug discovery from molecule graphs~\cite{jiang2021could}, and traffic forecasting on transportation graphs~\cite{jiang2022graph}.

-The superior performance of GNNs on graphs is mainly due to their ability to combine the entity information, represented as the node features, and the relationships, represented as the graph structure.
-GNNs take node features and the graph structure as input and output node representations, which can be used for various graph ML tasks like node classification, edge prediction, and graph classification.
-For each node in a graph, a GNN learns its representation by \textit{message passing}, which aggregates messages (features) from the node's neighbors and updates the representation by transforming the aggregated messages with a neural network.
-Each aggregate-and-update operation is called a GNN layer, which allows the node representation to combine information from the node's direct neighbors.
-Stacking multiple GNN layers will apply such operations recursively so the node representation can gain information from multi-hop neighbors.
-Thus, the representation can capture the contextual information of a local neighborhood and be used to answer complex ML questions on graphs.
-For a target node with an $L$-layer GNN applied on it, all of its neighbors within $L$ hops form the \textit{receptive field} of the target node.
-A recursively constructed $L$-layer tree graph with the target node as the root and the neighbors of each node as its children is called a \textit{computation graph} of the target node.
+The superior performance of GNNs stems from combining entity information (node features) and relationships (graph structure).
+GNNs take node features and graph structure as input and output node representations for various tasks like node classification, edge prediction, and graph classification.
+For each node, a GNN learns its representation through \textit{message passing}, which aggregates messages (features) from the node's neighbors and updates the representation via a neural network transformation.
+Each aggregate-and-update operation is called a GNN layer, allowing the representation to combine information from direct neighbors.
+Stacking multiple GNN layers applies such operations recursively, enabling the representation to capture information from multi-hop neighbors and the neighborhood context.
+For a target node with an $L$-layer GNN, all neighbors within $L$ hops form its \textit{receptive field}.
+A recursively constructed $L$-layer tree graph with the target node as root and each node's neighbors as children is called a \textit{computation graph}.